ConveyorLabs/smart-contracts/QSP_Checklist.md

 ## QSP-21 `TaxedTokenLimitOrderExecution` Contains Code for Handling Non-Taxed Orders ❌

+Severity: 🔵Informational🔵

+## Description:
+The function `_executeTokenToTokenOrder()` checks whether the order to execute is taxed.
+In case it is not, the tokens for the order are transferred to the `SwapRouter`contract.
+When actually executing the swap in `_executeSwapTokenToWethOrder()`, the swap is performed using the order.owner as sender, i.e. the tokens will be sent again from that address.
+Since the function is typically only called from code paths where orders are taxed, the best case scenario is that `TaxedTokenLimitOrderExecution.sol#L323-326` is dead code.
+In case somebody calls this function manually with a non-taxed order, it might lead to tokens being sent erroneously to the SwapRouter.

+### Resolution
+This code has been removed with the new contract architecture for linear execution.
+Taxed orders now follow the same execution flow as untaxed orders dependent on whether the swap is happening on Token-> Weth or Token->Token.

 ## QSP-22 Unlocked Pragma ❌

 ## QSP-23 Allowance Not Checked when Updating Orders ❌